assist-project/dtls-fuzzer/README.md

 We can now determine conformance of the system by checking the model against the specification...

 ### When things go wrong
-While 'ls'-ing the output directory we might find 'error.msg'.
+When 'ls'-ing the output directory we might find 'error.msg'.
 That's a sign that the experiment failed and learning terminated abruptly In such cases displaying the contents reveals the reason behind the failure